Benaki Museum of Greek Culture Athens Greece

 Greek Fighter 19th Century

-During my tour of the museum, this exhibition was a favorite, I especially enjoyed the paintings.
-It includes more than 300 objects related to the Revolution of 1821 and the Philhellenism movement in Europe and America.
+During my tour, this exhibition was a favorite, I especially enjoyed the paintings, including over 300 objects related to the 1821 Revolution and the Philhellenism movement in Europe and America.

 Chios Massacre – greeka.com